graysonlee123/embark/README.md

 ![Screenshot](/screenshot.jpeg?raw=true 'screenshot')

 Get to where you need to go.
-Embark is your bookmarks bar, re-imagined. ([Demo](https://ggantek-embark.vercel.app/))
+Embark is your bookmarks bar, re-imagined. ([Static demo](https://ggantek-embark.vercel.app/))

 The purpose of this project is to allow anyone to host a customized and enhanced bookmarks page.
 It can be configured as the "new tab" page in your browser.